cs50xemportugues/cs50xemportugues.github.io/cs50x/content/english/specifications/inheritance.md

 ### Walkthrough

-This video was recorded when the course was still using CS50 IDE for writing code.
-Though the interface may look different from your codespace, the behavior of the two environments should be largely similar!
+<div class="alert" data-alert="primary" role="alert"><p>This video was recorded when the course was still using CS50 IDE for writing code.
+Though the interface may look different from your codespace, the behavior of the two environments should be largely similar!</p></div>

+<iframe allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="" class="border" data-video="" src="https://video.cs50.io/9p7ddI3ozTY"></iframe>

 ### Hints